How to Clean Up WordPress Media Library

 Method 2: Use a Media Cleanup Plugin

-Media Cleaner scans your posts, pages, and other content to find media files that aren’t used anywhere.
-It moves them to a trash folder first, so you can review before permanent deletion.
+Media Cleaner scans posts, pages and other content to find media files that are not used anywhere.
+It moves them to a trash folder first, so you can review them before permanent deletion.

 1. Install and activate Media Cleaner